ltriay/proxy/configuration.md

 - Name resolution facility is in charge of filtering blacklisted domain names.
 - E2guardian is in charge of filtering content based on keywords for unencrypted connexions.

-SSL termination / SSL bump can be activated, it allow decrypt SSL, therefore filtering on keywords is available even with https.
-But beware of the consequences.
+[SSL termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) also named SSL bump can be activated - this is explained in this documentation -, it allow to decrypt SSL, therefore filtering on keywords is available even with https.
+But beware of the consequences, the security of the users will be LOWERED.

 ## Building Squid with ssl support
 Squid3 for Debian isn't build with ssl support.
 We must rebuild it.